AB UT US

 ALLAN HERNDON DUDLEY SYNDROME

-This is a rare brain disorder that causes intellectual disability and problems with movement.
-It disrupts brain development before birth, and occurs exclusively in males.
+This is a rare genetic disorder that affects a child's cognition, mobility, and overall health.
+It causes moderate to severe intellectual disability and problems with movement.
+It disrupts brain development before birth and occurs exclusively in males.
 Complications include impaired speech, a limited ability to communicate, muscle stiffness, muscle weakness, and involuntary movements of the arms and legs.
 This usually results in the inability to walk and becoming wheelchair-bound once the person reaches adulthood.

 “No act of kindness, no matter how small, is ever wasted.”